This Muffuletta Panini has all the elements of the classic New Orleans sandwich, pressed into a cheesy panini and grilled until crisp.

 One of my favorite foods from New Orleans is the famed Muffuletta Sandwich.

-This is true, but what if you take all the elements of the Muffuletta and press it into a gooey, cheesy, golden, crispy panini?
+I do love a classic picnic sandwich, but I thought, what if you take all the elements of the Muffuletta and press it into a gooey, cheesy, golden, crispy panini?

 It’s even better, if you ask me.

 Any situation where you take things into the “golden brown and crispy” territory is always a good idea in my book, and this is basically like a cross between a grilled cheese and the muffuletta.

 Let me show you how to make it!